Find out more about the Bletchley Park Trust, meet the Executive team and the Bletchley Park Trustees.

 She is an independent non-executive director and chair of the Audit and Risk Committee for Sandwell Children’s Trust, which provides support and social care services for children, young people and families in Sandwell.
 She also sits on the Advisory Board of Altruist Enterprises, a social enterprise providing training to help organisations tackle stress within workplaces and raise awareness of mental health issues.

-Tilly also serves as a Trustee of the Raspberry Pi Foundation, is a member of the British Academy of Film and Television Arts (BAFTA).
+Tilly is also a member of the Blue Plaques panel for English Heritage, and is a member of the British Academy of Film and Television Arts (BAFTA).

 With an extensive background as a seasoned technology consultant and Chartered Accountant, Danny Chamings has over two decades of experience providing strategic advice to clients spanning diverse industries, countries, and disciplines.